DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ---
-title: "Train to teach in England as an international student"
+title: "Train to teach in England as a non-UK applicant"
 description: |-
-  Find out how to train to teach in England as an international student.
+  Find out how to train to teach in England as a non-UK applicant.
 Get help and guidance on your qualifications, funding and visa.
 related_content:
     Get support training to teach if you're disabled: "/funding-and-support/if-youre-disabled" Initial teacher training in England : "/train-to-be-a-teacher/initial-teacher-training"